larahurtadojose/sshpassDownload/README.md

 Role Name
 =========

-Ansible role for Download a file using sshpass from a sftp server.
+Ansible role for Upload a file using sshpass from a sftp server.
 Please review the tasks/main.yml first.

 Requirements
 ------------